boost-edu-tools/gitinspectorgui/docs/operations/deployment.md

 ## Overview

-GitInspectorGUI is a Tauri-based desktop application with a Python FastAPI HTTP server backend that gets distributed as platform-specific installers and packages.
+GitInspectorGUI is a Tauri-based desktop application with embedded Python analysis engine via PyO3 that gets distributed as platform-specific installers and packages.
 This guide covers the complete release process from development to distribution, including build automation, testing, and deployment strategies.

 ## Table of Contents